CHAPTER SIX – 11TH APRIL 1885

-George Deacon (left) was born in Luton in early 1859 and lived at 5 Cobden Street.
+George Deacon (above) was born in Luton in early 1859 and lived at 5 Cobden Street.
 His father William was a blocker and his mother a hat sewer.
 In 1871 they lived at the back of 200 Old Bedford Road with his parents and brothers William aged ten and Albert aged 6.
 He had an elder sister, Martha.
 He married Emma Cherry on the 25th February 1878 at St. Mary’s Parish Church.
 They lived at 41 Dudley Street, in High Town.
 He, like his father, was a Straw Hat blocker.
 Emma was a straw hat sewer.
 They had 6 children but one died young.
 George was still a blocker in 1891

 The officials of Luton Town Football Club

-Frank Pitkin (left) was born in Luton in 1861 and initially lived at 62 Albert Road.
+Frank Pitkin (above) was born in Luton in 1861 and initially lived at 62 Albert Road.
 In 1871 his mother and father are described as Straw Hat Manufacturers and the family had moved to 88 Chapel Street.
 His father died in 1879 and by 1881 the family were at 23 Guildford Street.
 Frank was a solicitor’s clerk and his mother was a still a Straw Hat Manufacturer.
 Two servants lived with them.
 Frank worked from 1883 to 1888 with the solicitor George Bailey of 5 Union Street, Luton.
 His knowledge of legal matters would be invaluable to the club.

 1891 shows him married to Bessie (nee Davis) with three children and a servant living at 3 Manchester Street.
 His occupation is Solicitors Clerk and Deputy Superintendent Registrar.
 Two more children followed but Frank, who passed away in late 1895, did not see his fifth child, who was born after his death and named after him.
 See the “Biographies” button for a full profile.